How to Spend an Adventure-Filled Day in Page, AZ

 More Information on Kanab’s Peekaboo Canyon

-For more information on the canyon, additional pictures, and ideas on how to get there, see my post on Kanab’s Peekaboo Canyon.
+For more information on the canyon, a trail map, and additional pictures, see my post on Kanab’s Peekaboo Canyon.

 14 - Reflection Canyon